khanh-ng912/your-thesis-project/README.md

 This repository is part of my master thesis exploring mental health stigma and cardiovascular disease (CVD) outcomes.

 ##🧠 Project Overview
-The thesis looks into evidence around stigma and CVD-related outcomes The goal is to map out existing research evidence and identify gaps, particularly around structural stigma.
+This thesis systematically maps out the existing research on how different types of mental health stigma — self, public, and structural — are associated with CVD-related outcomes.

 ---
 ##📁 Repository Structure

 - `/data` - Raw and cleaned datasets used for analysis
 - `/scripts` – R scripts for data cleaning, deduplication, visualization, and matrix generation
-- `/figures` – All final figures used in the thesis (heatmaps, maps, bar charts, etc.)
+- `/figures` – final figures used in the thesis (heatmaps, maps, bar charts, etc.)
 - `/docs` – Final thesis manuscript (PDF)
-- `README.md` – This file
+- `README.md` – Project Overview (this file)
 - `LICENSE` – MIT License (or another, if updated)

-## 📊 How to Reproduce the Analysis
+## 📊 Reproduce the Analysis

-To reproduce the analysis in R:

-1. Open `scripts/01_cleaning_and_deduplication.R`
+1. Open `scripts/01_cleaning_deduplicates_maps_charts.Rmd` in RStudio
-2. Run all scripts in order from `scripts/`
+2. Run or knit the file to regenerate:
+   - Bar chart: Number of studies per year
+   - Map: Geographic distribution of studies
+   - Heatmap: Stigma type × CVD outcome matrix
-3. Output figures will appear in the `figures/` directory
+3. Output images will be saved to the `figures/` folder

-All required R packages are listed at the top of each script.
+All required R packages are listed at the top of the script.
+Run `install.packages()` if needed.

+---
+## 🧾 Data Availability

+All data and code are publicly available in this repository.
+To replicate or inspect the results, see:

+- `data/cleaned_data.csv`
+- `scripts/01_cleaning_deduplicates_maps_charts.Rmd`

+---

-## 🚨 Status
+## 🚀 Project Status

 **✅ Complete**
-This project is finalized and reflects the data and analyses submitted as part of my thesis.
+This repository reflects the final analysis and figures submitted for my thesis.

+---
 ## 📘 License

+This project is licensed under the MIT License.
-MIT License.
-See `LICENSE` file for details.
+See the `LICENSE` file for more details.

 ## 🔗 Contact
 For questions, feel free to contact me via GitHub or at [kadyn1798@gmail.com].